There are many, many options when it comes to finding resources to help you figure…

 —Dr. Christine Seifert Associate Professor of Communication/Director of the Master of Strategic Communication Program, Westminster College

-Competency-based education is, nevertheless, gaining momentum.
+Competency-based higher education is, nevertheless, gaining momentum.
 The Vice President of Academic Achievement at Western Governors University estimates there are over 200 institutions offering something resembling competency-based education.

 That could be because this new way of offering education has not only the Obama Administration behind it, but also some pretty powerful foundations.
 These include Lumina Foundation, whose “Goal 2025” is a direct reference to the Obama Administration’s initiatives in this area.